sillybun/vim-repl/README.md

 - The third way is to select some lines in visual mode and press `<leader>w`, the seleted code will be sent to REPL.

 ![usage](https://github.com/sillybun/vim-repl/blob/master/assets/usage-3.gif)
-If the REPL is already open. `:REPLToggle` will close REPL.

 - The last way is to select some word in visual mode and press `<leader>w` and the selected word will be sent to REPL.